GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-94/index.md

 title: New in Chrome 94
 description: >
   Chrome 94 is rolling out now!
-The default color space for `<canvas>` elements is now formally defined as sRBG, and you can change it to Display P3.
+The default color space for `<canvas>` elements is now formally defined as SRGB, and you can change it to Display P3.
 There's a new, low level way to access built in audio and video codecs, important for streaming games, video editors, and such.
 WebGPU starts its origin trial.
 And, there's plenty more!